erictepper/library-system-demo/README.md

 ## To-do
 * Update item trigger to only run if Available__c field has changed, rather than always running.
-* Add a paginator to catalog.
+* Add a paginator to catalog and checkout records.

 ## Demo Information
 ### 1. Library System